fmerg/pymerkle/USAGE.md

 >>>
 ```

-where each node is represented by the hash it currently stores.
-This format
+where each node is represented by the digest it currently stores.
+It can be saved
-can be saved in a file called `structure` by
+in a file called `structure` as follows:

 ```python
 with open('structure', 'w') as f: